-Each of our guests are chosen for thier strong faith and dedication to God.
-To the world these women may lead ordinary lives, but to God they are his daughters fulfilling His divine purpose.
+Each of our guests are chosen for their strong faith and dedication to God.
+To the world, these women may lead ordinary lives, but to God they are his daughters fulfilling His divine purpose.

 TODAY’S GUEST IS JENNI MULLINIX

 Jenni is a Midwest-living wife, a homeschool mama of three children, a recovering overwhelmed homemaker and a heartfelt writer that desires to inspire women to live by God’s grace and for His glory.
 She enjoys deep conversations, nature hikes, hot tea and good books.
 She can be found blogging at JenniMullinix.com or posting photos of everyday life on Instagram at @jennimullinix.

 - How did you become a stay at home mom?
 Was that your plan before having kids?

 My husband and I planned on me being a stay-at-home mom before we were married.
 Because of this, we chose to live on only my husband’s income before having children.
 We used my part-time income to pay off a small amount of school debt we had and put the rest into savings.
 I believe this really helped set us up for an easier transition when we became parents just over a year after getting married.

 - What is your definition of biblical homemaking?

 I believe that biblical homemaking, or biblical living for that matter, can be summed up by Colossians 3:17.
 “And whatsoever ye do in word or deed, do all in the name of the Lord Jesus, giving thanks to God and the Father by him.”

 - In your opinion what is the woman’s role?